G4-10/Salesforce-Recruitment-Management-App/README.md

 ---

-## STEP 7: Conclusion
+## STEP 8: Conclusion

 This final version of the **Salesforce Recruitment Management App** includes all essential custom objects and fields while ensuring a well-structured security model, reporting system, and automation.
-The app was deploymented Successfully, offering a streamlined recruitment process for enterprise-level organizations (Nexus Cloud Technology).
+The app was deployed successfully, offering a streamlined recruitment process for Nexus Cloud Technology ( enterprise-level organizations).